CrunchyData/postgres-operator/docs/content/tutorial/data-migration.md

 ## Configure your PostgresCluster CRD

-In order to use existing pgData, pg_wal or pgBackRest repo volumes in a new PostgresCluster, you will need to configure the `spec.dataSource.existingVolumes` section of your PostgresCluster CRD.
-As shown below, there are three possible volumes you may configure, `existingPGDataVolume`, `existingPGWALVolume` and `existingPGBackRestVolume`.
+In order to use existing pgData, pg_wal or pgBackRest repo volumes in a new PostgresCluster, you will need to configure the `spec.dataSource.volumes` section of your PostgresCluster CRD.
+As shown below, there are three possible volumes you may configure, `pgDataVolume`, `pgWALVolume` and `pgBackRestVolume`.
 Under each, you must define the PVC name to use in the new cluster.
 A directory may also be defined, as needed, for cases where the existing directory name does not match the v5 directory.

 To help explain how these fields are used, we will consider a `pgcluster` from PGO v4, `oldhippo`.
 We will assume that the `pgcluster` has been deleted and only the PVCs have been left in place.